ellucian-developer/experience-ethos-examples/today-classes-lambda/README.md

 1. Open a terminal and cd to the today-classes-lambda directory.
 1. Execute `npm install` to install all the node modules needed.
+1. Create .env.
+Copy the sample.env file to .env and add the JWT_SECRET and EXTENSION_API_TOKEN from Experience Setup Extension Management.
+Other .env vars described below.
 1. Execute `npm start` that will run the npm script 'npx serverless offline --stage dev'.

 It will start an endpoint listening on port 3000.
 It will show you in a box with the GET URL.
 Copy this URL to use to configure the card.

+## JWT secret and extension API Token
+You will need to create a JWT secret to share with the Extension Management and use in the .env file.
+This secret needs to be between 32 to 50 characters.

+Once the extension is uploaded, an Extension API Token needs to be generated.
+Use Experience Setup Extension Management and edit the extension.
+Enter the JWT secret and then click on the "GENERATE API TOKEN" button.
+This will generate a Token that the server side can use to call back to Experience and get card configuration.
+Copy the generated token and add it to the .env file as the value for EXTENSION_API_TOKEN

+## Other .env values for AWS Tags
+The following vars are listed in sample.env can be used for tagging the AWS resources.
+See the serverless.yml blocks for tags.
+You can use or remove as desired.

 ## Configure Card